FlexIN – FlexOUT

 Every year approximately 500,000 youth are brought to juvenile detention centers.
 According to a recent statistical analysis 0.2% of admitted youth are 10 years and younger.
 The highest percentage of admitted youth is 15 years old (45%).
 Studies show that 70% of detained youth are being held for non-violent offenses.
 Other studies show that 70% of youth held in secure detention were arrested or returned to secure detention within one year of release.

-FlexOUT provides free FLEX sessions and workshops for youth that have been released from detention, but we will also recruit other interested youth in the community.
 Our FlexOUT-Initiative includes youth-Interns to work with our team.
-The paid internships promote cooperation and support across generations.
 These youths are students that have been participating in our FlexIN dance-sessions before, but also other young individuals that have been reaching out with interest to get involved with our program.

 Multiple projects started to develop from Oslo Flex Program.
-For example, the dance group “Last Queens”, which constitutes of 15 young women who actively assist in running the different activities (junior sessions, dance sessions at immigration centers, and open dance classes for youth in the community).
-The group participates in many shows and events throughout the year (http://tv.ukm.no/fylke/oslo/2017/10691-Last-Queens/).
-We are based in a youth center at Bjølsen, Oslo.
+For example, the dance group “Last Queens”, which includes different activities (junior sessions, dance sessions at immigration centers, and open dance classes for youth in the community).
+The group participates in many shows and events throughout the year.

 Back to School Project:

 One of the goals of the Flex Dance Program is to offer an alternative learning model where creative arts, individual interests and motivation are keys to success.
 We see that intrinsic motivation drives learning, and engage youth in a way that makes them realize their own potential and strengths.